-raq remains unranked in the 2024 Index because of the lack of sufficiently reliable data.
-Iraq's economy was last rated in the 2002 Index, when it received an overall score of 15.6 and was rated "repressed."
+raq remains unranked in the 2025 Index of Economic Freedom because of the lack of sufficiently reliable data.
+Iraq's economy was last rated in the 2002 Index, when it received an overall score of 15.6 and was rated as "repressed."
 The Iraqi economy has slowly recovered over the past decade, but progress has been uneven.
 The country faces continuing tension among different ethnic and religious factions.

 Iraq's economic growth is highly volatile, and its ongoing economic reconstruction has been fragile at best.
 Political instability and pervasive corruption continue to undermine the limited progress that has been achieved.
 Operating well below potential, the economy lacks effective monetary and fiscal policies.
 The state-dominated economy is led by the oil sector, which provides over 80 percent of government revenue.
-The weak state of the financial system, coupled with its limited role in the economy, also makes development of a much-needed dynamic private sector extremely difficult.
+The financial system's weakness and limited role in the economy make the development of a much-needed dynamic private sector extremely difficult.